BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Discovery of multiple broad emission line regions

 We note the velocity offsets of the three broad components with respect to the central narrow \ha\ emission from our fits.
 For the primary broad \ha\ component and the secondary broad \ha\ component we find velocity offsets of $\Delta v=110$ and $\Delta v=228$~km/s, respectively, while the third, off-nuclear broad \ha\ component has a velocity offset of only $\Delta v=3$~km/s (or $\Delta v=10$~km/s with respect to the narrow \ha\ component at the off-nuclear position).

-From our fiducial model, we find a narrow flux ratio \ha$_{\rm n}$/\hb$_{\rm n}=3.0\pm0.2$ for the `main galaxy' spectrum, potentially indicating a low attenuation of $A_V\sim0.13$, using the attenuation law by \cite{Calzetti00} or the extinction curve by \cite{Gordon03}, but also consistent with no dust attenuation under Case~B recombination.
+From our fiducial model, we find a narrow flux ratio \ha$_{\rm n}$/\hb$_{\rm n}=3.0\pm0.2$ for the main galaxy spectrum, potentially indicating a low attenuation of $A_V\sim0.13$, using the attenuation law by \cite{Calzetti00} or the extinction curve by \cite{Gordon03}, but also consistent with no dust attenuation under Case~B recombination.
 For the BLR, values higher than the canonical Case~B are routinely observed \citep[e.g.][]{Osterbrock77, Osterbrock81, Crenshaw88, LaMura07, Ilic12}.
 A broad component in \hb\ corresponding to the primary AGN detected from the \ha\ emission is preferred by the fit, although it is only marginally detected.
 We find a flux ratio of \ha$_{\rm BLR1}$/\hb$_{\rm BLR1}\sim11$.
-If this ratio is (partly) due to reddening, instead of collisional excitation due to the much higher densities in the BLR, our black hole mass estimates (see Section~\ref{s:mbh}) would correspond to lower limits.

-We follow a similar approach to fit the low-resolution prism observations.
-This is described in Appendix~\ref{a:prism}.
+If this ratio is (partly) due to reddening, instead of collisional excitation due to the much higher densities in the BLR, our black hole mass estimates (see Sect.~\ref{s:mbh}) would correspond to lower limits.
+We followed a similar approach to fit the low-resolution prism observations, described in Appendix~\ref{a:prism}.

-For the high-resolution data, we also perform a spaxel-by-spaxel fitting for the main galaxy to constrain the narrow-line kinematics.
-To this end, we fix the line centroids and widths of the BLR components to the best-fit values from the `main galaxy' aperture spectrum (Fig.~\ref{f:overview}), and otherwise proceed as for our fiducial fit as described above.
+For the high-resolution data, we also performed a spaxel-by-spaxel fitting for the main galaxy to constrain the narrow-line kinematics.
+To this end, we fixed the line centroids and widths of the BLR components to the best-fit values from the main galaxy aperture spectrum (Fig.~\ref{f:overview}), and otherwise proceeded as for our fiducial fit as described above.
 Resulting flux, velocity and velocity dispersion maps for \oiiil\ are shown in Appendix~\ref{a:narrowmaps}.